Photonic Exceptional Points in Holography and QCD: Conclusion

 \section{Conclusion}

 In this note, based on the behavior of fidelity susceptibility, chiral symmetry breaking, and the number of spectra and coalescing levels, we proposed the holographic dual of optical exceptional points to be the end-wall in holographic confining geometries, and based on the order of EPs and their numbers in the system, we connected them with the hard-wall or soft-wall models.
 We also discussed the effects of both the EPs and end-wall on the chaos.
-Specifically, for different patterns of gain and loss we discussed the holographic spectra and showed that they exactly match the behaviors coming from optical experiments.
-For symmetric pumping pattern in the ternary coupled microcavity model (anti-PT sweep), we built the eigenvalue trajectories, radial profiles of the dominant lasing eigenmode, and also showed the behavior of growth rates of modes.
-We also built the phase diagram distinguishing unbroken PT versus broken PT phase.
+Specifically, for different patterns of gain and loss we discussed the holographic spectra and showed that they match the behaviors coming from optical experiments.
+For symmetric pumping pattern in the ternary coupled microcavity model like the anti-$\mathcal{PT}$ sweep, we built the eigenvalue trajectories, radial profiles of the dominant lasing eigenmode, and also showed the behavior of growth rates of modes.
+We also built the phase diagram distinguishing unbroken $\mathcal{PT}$ versus broken $\mathcal{PT}$ phase.

-Then, we specifically discussed a ``soft-wall'' holographic model of EPs and applied the Ferrell-Glover-Tinkham (FGT) sum rule for this model and for different patterns of pumping.
+Then, we specifically discussed a ``soft-wall'' holographic model of EPs and applied the Ferrell-Glover-Tinkham (FGT) sum rule for different patterns of pumping.
 In those systems, we swept the parameter space and studied the transfer fraction of spectral weight into the coherent lasing peak as a function of coupling and pumping gain/loss.
 Then, we extended the model into the inhomogeneous case of a lattice with three sites and studied the behavior of EPs and the FGT sum rule.
 We also showed how, by analyzing the behaviors of eigenvalues and eigenvectors, we could draw an analogy between the effects of the confining end-wall and EPs on the chaos in the system and showed they behaved similarly.
-Finally, in that section, we studied the phase rigidity and Petermann factor numerically, using the holographic model we built based on AdS/QCD.
+There, we also studied the phase rigidity and Petermann factor numerically, using the holographic model we built based on AdS/QCD.
 By changing coupling $g$ or gain/loss $\gamma$ for each case, we found an exceptional point for each scenario.